Academic Catalogs

 Course Objectives

-• 1. demonstrate proper handshapes, rhythm and movements for expressive fingerspelling.
+• 1.
+Produce proper handshapes, rhythm and movements for expressive fingerspelling.

-• 2. demonstrate the use of configuration, context and closure for receptive fingerspelling.
+• 2.
+Apply configuration, context, and closure techniques for receptive fingerspelling.

 Lecture Content